tabbi89/symfony3-certification-guide-and-notes/HTTP-Caching.md

 * [that in debug mode symfony automatically adds X-Symfony-Cache header to the response to get information about hits and misses][1008]
 * [how with default Varnish configuration correctly forward IP in Symfony reverse proxy][1009]
 * that to trust all X-Forwarded-* headers you have to set it as Request::setTrustedProxies(Request::HEADER_X_FORWARDED_ALL)
+* that Cache-Control was introduced in HTTP 1.1
+* [that Cache invalidation is not part of the HTTP specification][10010]
+* that you should avoid cache invalidation when possible

 [1000]: http://fideloper.com/quick-caching-explanation
 [1001]: https://symfony.com/doc/current/http_cache.html#symfony-reverse-proxy